 If you’re spontaneously making Valentine’s Day plans in the northeast or have another romantic occasion coming up, we have you covered.
 Before recently relocating back to Florida to be snowbirds for a season, we lived in Boston for two and a half years.
-We experienced a lot of New England year round, but there were a few places that were particularly wonderful.
+We experienced much of New England year round, but there were a few places that were particularly wonderful.
 Here are a few of the most romantic winter road trips from Boston.

 White Mountains of New Hampshire